 How much will a Chinese language course cost in Hangzhou?

 A 3-month program with Lakeside Institute will start at $7,370 with housing included or $3,909 for tuition alone.

 The Chinese have a saying: “Above there is heaven; below there is Hangzhou.”
 Even this high praise hardly seems to do justice to the waterfront serenity of this beautiful ancient city.

 Home of the Chinese National Silk Museum and the Chinese National Tea Museum, Hangzhou represents a more harmonious time in Chinese history when coexistence between the natural landscape and human society was a thoughtful one.
 This harmony is perhaps evident nowhere more strongly than the prominent West Lake, a UNESCO World Heritage Site.

-Because of this reputation, Hangzhou, does suffer from seasonal “inflation” as a result to the influx of (mostly Chinese) tourists.
-During the busy season, Spring, prices in local shops will rise with demand, but this swell is small.
+Because of this reputation, Hangzhou, does suffer from seasonal “inflation” as a result of the influx of (mostly Chinese) tourists.
+During the busy season, spring, prices in local shops will rise with demand, but this swell is small.